Authorizing Agreements to a Different Burden for Modification than the Onerous Substantial Change in Circumstances Burden

 In Greene, the dad did not have to meet the heavy substantial change in circumstances burden of proof.
 The modification proceeding should have proceeded as if it were an initial custody determination.
 The best interests of the child standard applies to initial determinations.
 The initial paternity final judgment directed the child would be with each parent alternating months until he started kindergarten.
 Then, the child’s primary residence would be with mom.
 The judge provided either party could seek reconsideration of custody when the son started school without showing a substantial change in circumstances.

-Final Judgments May Specify Lesser Burden of Proof for Modification
+Final Judgments May Specify Different Burden of Proof for Modification

 Other Florida cases have allowed some parents to seek modification without demonstrating a substantial change in circumstances.

 A trial judge correctly modified a stipulated Parenting Plan, incorporated into a paternity judgment, governing parents’ timesharing for their three children.
 Idelson v.
-Carmer, Case No. 2D20-1221 (Fla.
-2d DCA June 18, 2021).
+Carmer, 330 So.
+3d 81 (Fla.
+2d DCA 2021).
 The parents relationship was high conflict.
 The family court correctly observed that it need not decide whether a substantial unanticipated change in circumstances had occurred, to include a child in a parenting plan.
 The parents had agreed to incorporate the child into the parenting plan upon either parent’s filing a motion after the child’s 3rd birthday.
 That precipitating event occurred.

 …[T]he provision is clear that the parties intended the family court to incorporate their youngest child into the parenting plan upon the filing of a motion and without the need to show that a substantial unanticipated change in circumstances had occurred.Idelson v.
-Carmer, Case No. 2D20-1221 (Fla.
-2d DCA June 18, 2021).
+Carmer, 330 So.
+3d 81 (Fla.
+2d DCA 2021).

 But, for circumstances unrelated to precipitating event – the child’s turning 3 – that the parents had specified, the trial judge went too far.
 The court erred when it substantially modified their parenting plan without finding a substantial change in circumstances had occurred.

-Other Cases Where a Lesser Burden for Modification than the Substantial Change in Circumstances Applied
+Other Cases Where a Different Burden for Modification than the Substantial Change in Circumstances Applied

 In Segarra v.
 Segarra, 947 So.
 2d 543 (Fla.
 3d DCA 2006), a dad was not required to demonstrate a substantial change in circumstances to modify visitation.
 The parents’ marital settlement agreement specifically contemplated revisiting visitation when a precipitating event occurred: their child’s beginning formal school.